 - invasive pneumococcal disease

-- The number of reported cases of invasive bacterial diseases (Haemophilus influenzae, meningococcal disease, invasive pneumococcal disease) to the end of 2020 is lower than for the equivalent period of the previous four years.
+- The number of reported cases of invasive bacterial diseases (Haemophilus influenzae, meningococcal disease, invasive pneumococcal disease) throughout 2021 was lower than the annual number of cases reported in the previous four years.

-- No cases of measles were reported in 2020, however on-going measles activity in Europe and globally and continues to pose a threat to international travellers and Scotland as global travel restrictions are relaxed during the COVID-19 pandemic.
+- No cases of measles have been reported since 2019.
+The numbers across Europe have declined during the course of the COVID-19 pandemic.
+However, measles activity in Europe and globally continues to pose a threat to international travellers and in Scotland as global travel restrictions are relaxed.